 The no action alternative would reject the spay feasibility and on-range behavioral outcomes assessment proposal.
-It would not be possible to conduct the research specified in the USGS-CSU financial assistance agreement.
+It would not be possible to conduct the research specified in the USGS financial assistance agreement.
 The BLM funding for this specific research project would be de-obligated.

 Also under the no action alternative, a population management plan for the Warm Springs HMA would not be prepared.
 No gathers would occur and no additional management actions would be taken to regulate population size, sex ratio, or characteristics of the wild horses and burros at this time.
-Using a 20 percent population growth rate, within one normal gather cycle (5 years) wild horse numbers would increase from the fall 2018 estimate of 738 adults and 147 foals to approximately 1836 adult horses and 367 foals by fall 2023.
-By fall 2028, the end of the 10-year timeframe of this EA, the wild horse population could be as large as 4,569 adult horses plus 914 foals.
-Using an estimated 19 percent population growth rate, the burro population would increase from the fall 2018 estimate of 49 adults to 279 adults plus foals by fall 2028.
+Using a 20 percent population growth rate, within one normal gather cycle (5 years) wild horse numbers would increase from the fall 2018 estimate of 694 adults and 158 foals (USGS unpublished data, 2018) to approximately 1,726 adult horses and 345 foals by fall 2023.
+By fall 2028, the end of the 10-year timeframe of this EA, the wild horse population could be as large as 4,297 adult horses plus 859 foals.
+Using an estimated 19 percent population growth rate, the burro population would increase from the fall 2018 estimate of 68 adults to 387 adults plus foals by fall 2028.
 Wild horses and burros ranging outside the HMA boundaries would remain in areas not designated for their management, including private lands.